-Trust is important for sustaining relationships, even when such relationships are formalised by contracts.
-This insight has sparked a relatively large and growing literature on trust, reciprocity and mutual cooperation, particularly in developing countries, where formal institutions tend to be weak.
-Berg et al. (1995), Cox (2004), Fafchamps (2004), Hill et al. (2012) and the numerous references within them all discuss the importance of trust and reciprocity for engaging in economic transactions.
-Insight into the conditions under which trust can be built, sustained or undermined is therefore crucial for understanding the potential existence of formal and informal institutions.
+Trust is important for sustaining relationships, even when such relationships are formalized by contracts.
+This insight has sparked a relatively large and growing literature on trust, reciprocity, and mutual cooperation, particularly in developing countries where formal institutions tend to be weak.
+Berg et al. (1995), Cox (2004), Fafchamps (2004), Hill et al. (2012), and the numerous references within all discuss the importance of trust and reciprocity for engaging in economic transactions.
+Insight into the conditions under which trust can be built, sustained, or undermined is therefore crucial for understanding the potential existence of formal and informal institutions.

 One such institution is contract farming.
-In a typical contract farming arrangement, a firm contracts a farmer to deliver a certain quantity-quality combination of a product at a certain point in time for payment at a specified price (see, for example, Glover (1987), De Janvry et al. (1991), Porter and Phillips-Howard (1997), Roy and Thorat (2008), Miyata et al. (2009) and the references within for additional discussion).
-These arrangements tend to be complicated, since typically there is asymmetric information on both sides.
-Additionally, both parties may have incentives to renege on the contract when the specified time comes (see, for example, Boselie et al. (2003) and Reardon and Berdegué (2002)).
+In a typical contract farming arrangement a firm contracts a farmer to deliver a certain quantity-quality combination of a product at a certain point in time for payment at a specified price (see for example Glover 1987, de Janvry et al. 1991, Porter and Phillips-Howard 1997, Roy and Thorat 2008, Miyata et al. 2009 and the references within for additional discussion).
+These arrangements tend to be complicated since typically there is asymmetric information on both sides.
+Additionally, both parties may have incentives to renege on the contract when the specified time comes (for example, Boselie et al. 2003 and Reardon and Berdegué 2002).

-The key problem of asymmetric information arises when quality attributes are unobservable and a special technology is required to assess them, given that the price of the product is based on such quality attributes.
+The key problem of asymmetric information arises when quality attributes are unobservable and a special technology is required to assess them given the price of the product is based on such quality attributes.
 In the absence of such ability to verify quality, both sides can 'cheat' and thus lack of trust emerges.
-In an environment in which the contracting firm possesses such technology and the farmer does not, the final quality assessment remains unobservable to the farmer and, therefore, the contract is incomplete (Gow & Swinner 1998) and subject to the traditional problem of moral hazard.
-This can have important consequences for farmers' trust levels, since the firm may try to discredit the quality of farmers' goods ex post in an attempt to reduce the agreed-upon price.
-Vukina and Leegomonchai (2006) indicate that this may result in farmers under-investing in productivity or quality improvements.
-This could also lead to a reduced tendency to engage in contracts and a higher likelihood of contract breach.
+In an environment in which the contracting firm possesses such technology and the farmer does not, the final quality assessment remains unobservable to the farmer and, therefore, the contract is incomplete (Gow and Swinner 1998) and subject to the traditional problem of moral hazard.
+This can have important consequences for farmers' trust levels, since the firm may ex post try to discredit the quality of farmers' goods in an attempt to reduce the agreed-upon price.
+Vukeena and Leegomonchai (2006) indicate that this may result in farmers under-investing in productivity or quality improvements.
+This could also lead to a reduced tendency to engage in contracts and higher likelihood for contract breach.
 Reardon et al. (2003) find that these issues are further exacerbated in the case of smallholder farmers.

-This article adds to an existing literature on third-party intervention in trust games (see, for example, Vollan (2011) in field contexts) by exploring whether potential collusion between the third party and the second mover reduces trust.1 We conducted framed field experiments (FFEs; Harrison and List 2004) with Vietnamese dairy farmers as first movers and the firm with which they were contracted as potential second movers (this is further discussed in the study design section).
-Our experimental design comprised three between-subjects treatments.
-The first treatment was a dichotomous trust game (TG).
-The second treatment introduced a third party into the trust game (3TG), the so-called "auditor", who has the option to force the firm to reciprocate when trusted.
-Finally, the third treatment allowed for potential collusion between the firm and the auditor (3TGC).
-In particular, if the firm chose not to reciprocate when trusted, the auditor had the option to share the benefits from defection with the firm, thus making them both better off and leaving the farmer with nothing.
-We were interested to what extent the potential for collusion affected farmers' likelihoods to trust.
+This article adds to an existing literature on third-party intervention in trust games (see for example Vollan 2011 in field contexts) by exploring whether potential collusion between the third party and the second mover reduces trust.
+We conduct framed field experiments (FFEs; Harrison and List 2004) with Vietnamese dairy farmers as first movers and the firm by which they are contracted as potential second movers (this is further discussed in the study design section).
+Our experimental design comprises three between-subjects treatments.
+The first treatment is a dichotomous trust game (TG).
+The second treatment introduces a third party in the trust game (3TG), the so-called "auditor," who has the option to force the firm to reciprocate when trusted.
+Finally, the third treatment allows for potential collusion between the firm and the auditor (3TGC).
+In particular, if the firm chooses not to reciprocate when trusted, the auditor has the option to share the benefits from defection with the firm, thus making them both better off and leaving the farmer with nothing.
+We are interested to what extent the potential for collusion affects farmers' likelihoods to trust.